 In 2005, Danmarks Skibskreditfond was converted into a public limited liability company (in Danish: aktieselskab).
 The conversion was affected via a merger with a 100% owned subsidiary, which continued as the surviving company.
-The merger between Danmarks Skibskreditfond and Danish Ship Finance was based on the framework agreement dated 17 January 2005 between Danmarks Skibskreditfond, the Danish Ministry of Economic and Business Affairs and Danmarks Nationalbank.
+The merger between Danmarks Skibskreditfond and Danish Ship Finance was based on the framework agreement dated 17 January 2005 between Danmarks Skibskreditfond, the Danish Ministry of Economic and Business Affairs and Danmarks National-bank.
 The agreement laid down the framework for the conversion of Danmarks Skibskreditfond into a public limited company.
 The main objective of the conversion was to reform the framework for the Company's future operations, including a partial adjustment of the provisions to match those applicable to other financial institutions.
 As a consequence of the conversion, DKK 8,343 million of the equity of the Issuer was encapsulated in the form of a tied-up reserve capital that cannot be distributed to the shareholders or any others.

 In 2015, the Board of Directors of Danish Ship Finance initiated a review of the company's future strategic direction.
-As part of this process, the majority of shares (86.6%) in Danish Ship Finance was sold to a consortium consisting of Axcel, PKA and PFA (each as defined below).
-The consortium owns 86.6% of Danish Ship Finance via Danish Ship Finance Holding A/S ("Danish Ship Finance Holding").
-See Section 9.2.2 (Ownership structure) below The Danish Maritime Fund still owns 10% of the share capital in Danish Ship Finance, while the remaining 3.4% is owned by minority shareholders.
+As part of this process, the majority of shares (86.6%) in Danish Ship Finance was sold to a consortium consisting of Axcel, PKA and PFA (as further outlined below).
+The consortium ownership stake was held by Danish Ship Finance Holding A/S ("DSH").